Out of the dozens of Oahu hikes, there are only a few that have fantastic sunrises. Here are six of the best Oahu sunrise hikes.

 Ok, I’m Ready!
 What Are the Best Oahu Sunrise Hikes?

 The first Oahu sunrise hike on this list is easily the most famous as well: Lanikai Pillbox.
+And, I’m not going to lie, it’s probably still my favorite sunrise hike on Oahu.
 While the first hundred feet of the hike are quite steep, don’t let that stop you!
 (I promise, that’s the worst it gets.)
 After that, take a quick break, and power on through.
 You can make it to the first pillbox in 25 minutes (roundtrip, the journey is about 45 minutes).
 There are other pillboxes further down the path, but honestly, the view stays pretty similar to the one you see at the first pillbox.

 The sun will rise just behind two little islands called the mokes, painting the clouds in the sky with beautiful yellow, purple, and pink.
 At the same time, the blue of the Pacific Ocean and the green of the mokes slowly light up.
 It’s truly magical.